ISO 13355 Vertical Random Vibration Testing

 ISO 13355 provides test methods for assessing the performance of a package in terms of strength.
 It also assesses the package in terms of the protection it offers to its contents when subjected to vertical vibration.

-Scope of ISO 13355 Random Vibration Testing
+ISO 13355 Random Vibration Laboratory Procedures

 Note that the test procedures are carried out in the same atmospheric conditions as used for conditioning.
 This is critical to the performance of the specimen.
 In other circumstances, the test is carried out in atmospheric conditions similar to those used in conditioning.

 The test specimen is first placed in a predetermined attitude on the vibration table.
 The center of gravity is placed as near as practicable to the center of the table.
 ISO 13355 is started at 6 dB below the test level to allow the system to equalize the power spectral density profile.
 Then, it is adjusted to reach the full test level and continued for the predetermined duration.

 Whenever possible, the test is performed with spectra obtained from measured data of the particular transportation conditions.
 Lastly, it is noted that tests may be interrupted at any time to allow for a visual inspection.

 ISO 13355 specimen is generally filled with its intended contents.
 However, simulated or substituted contents may be used.
 This is provided that the dimensions and physical properties are as close to those of the intended contents.